Vitalii-Malyk/VocabBuilder/README.md

 - [Formic] (https://formik.org/)
 - [styled-components](https://styled-components.com)

-I hope you will be satisfied with our application!
+I hope you will be happy with my app!

 © made by Malyk Vitalii